 Meet Apple’s trainers for Apple Fitness+

-To get to know Apple’s trainers and, in particular, to learn a little more about the ones teaching the classes that offer the Burn Bar, check out this article: Get to know the 21 Apple Fitness+ trainers who will get your fitness goals back on track in 2021
+To get to know Apple’s trainers and, in particular, to learn a little more about the ones teaching the classes that offer the Burn Bar, check out this article: Get to know the 21 Apple Fitness+ trainers who will get your fitness goals back on track

 The Burn Bar works with these classes: